Bolle Luxdorph: Civil servant

-Accusations of nepotism and for acting against the will of the king made him fall out of and he was dismissed in 1690.
-The incident was related to Thomas Kingo's monopoly on publishing a hymn book.
+Accusations of nepotism and acting against the will of the king made him fall out of favor; he was dismissed in 1690.
+The incident was related to Thomas Kingo's monopoly on publishing a hymnal.
 Kingo was a personal friend and Luxdorph attempted to grant him a more extensive monopoly than approbated by the king.

 Ulrik Frederik Gyldenløve ultimately arranged for him to make amends and in 1691 he was appointed as Danish minister in Stockholm.
 He assisted Jens Juel in connection with the conclusion of the armed neutrality pact in 1693.

 Property

 Luxdorph owned a house in Pustervig in Copenhagen, A combination of inheritance, dowries and royal favours contributed to his wealth and over the years he became a major landowner.
 He acquired Sørup (1672 and 1674), Sandbygård (1684), Rosengaard (1685) as well as Bispegården's land in Holstebro (1697).

 Luddorph was created a White Knight in 1695.

 Personal life

 Luxdorph married twice.
-His first wife was Jytte Bering (1654-1684), a daughter of Historiographer Royal Vitus Bering (1617–75) and Anne Nielsdatter (1630–57).
-They married on 29 November 1671 in Church of Our Lady in Copenhagen.
-They had one son, Christian Bollesen Luxdorph (1684-1726).
+His first wife was Jytte Bering (1654–1684), a daughter of Historiographer Royal Vitus Bering (1617–1675) and Anne Nielsdatter (1630–1657).
+They married on 29 November 1671 in the Church of Our Lady in Copenhagen.
+They had one son, Christian Bollesen Luxdorph (1684–1726).
 He was in turn the father of Bolle Willum Luxdorph.

-Luxdorph's second wife was Frederikke Amalie Adeler (1667-1712), a daughter of Admiral Cort Adeler (1622–75) and Anna Pelt (1640-92).
-She bore him four children of which only a daughter lived to adulthood.
+Luxdorph's second wife was Frederikke Amalie Adeler (1667–1712), daughter of Admiral Cort Adeler (1622–1675) and Anna Pelt (1640–1692).
+They had four children, of whom only a daughter lived to adulthood.